CacheControl/json-rules-engine/docs/rules.md

 ## Rule Results

 After a rule is evaluated, a `rule result` object is provided to the `success` and `failure` events.
 This argument is similar to a regular rule, and contains additional metadata about how the rule was evaluated.
-Rule results can be used to extract the results of individual conditions, computed fact values, and boolean logic results.
+Rule results can be used to extract the results of individual conditions, computed fact values, and boolean logic results.  `name` can be used to easily identify a given rule.

 Rule results are structured similar to rules, with two additional pieces of metadata sprinkled throughout: `result` and `factResult`
 ```js